Ircama/ELM327-emulator/README.md

 The helper function *multiline_request()* allows processing multiline requests and shall be called on each request fragment, passing the standard method parameters, until data is returned.

-The helper function `self.emulator.process_response(xml_string, do_write=True)` can always be called inside the task to generate an output string.
+The helper function `self.emulator.process_response(xml_string, do_write=True)` can always be called inside the task to generate an output string (e.g., for asynchronous output).

-Check the *Tasks* class and the available plugins for details.
+Check the *Tasks* class and the available plugins for details and for a list of the available attributes.

 ## Available interfaces